Where to buy affordable contemporary art

 Le Cheval Blanc

 If you’re new at art, a wonderful place to begin is in your favourite haunts.
-Montréal bars, eateries and coffee shops like Casa del Popolo and Le Cheval Blanc all have a rotating selection of art for sale exhibited on their walls, all for sale for cheap.
+Montréal bars, eateries and coffee shops like Casa del Popolo, and Le Cheval Blanc often have a rotating selection of art exhibited on their walls, all for sale for cheap.
+It’s a way for artists to get a foot in the door of the public exhibition world.
 You’ll make a local artist’s day and have a piece to cherish for years to come.

 Isa Tousignant